reframejs/reframe/readme.md

 ### What is Reframe

-Reframe allows you to create web apps by simply defining so called "page configs".
+Reframe allows you to create web apps by defining so called "page configs".
 Reframe then takes care of the rest: It automatically transpiles, bundles, serves, and routes your pages.

 ~~~jsx